Ikit24/Frozenpea/README.md

 ## Usage

 On startup you will have the option to set break and workduration.
+The "Cancel session" button will stop the program completely.
 Once the settings are confirmed the application starts, you will be notified when the break is about to happen.
 After break starts you cannot interact with your machine.